Skip to main content

 Proof of address for Voluntary Controlled and Community schools will not be required for traveller families where the address is confirmed by the Traveller Education Service.
 A foster carer will not be required to supply proof of address for a child placed with them by a local authority.

-For admission allocation purposes, in most cases the address that will be taken into consideration is the address at which the child is resident at the closing date or an address at which the child will be resident before the start of the new academic year in September 2021, providing the change of address is notified and evidence provided before the exceptional circumstance deadline of 5 February 2021.
+For admission allocation purposes, in most cases, the address that will be taken into consideration is the address at which the child is resident at the closing date or an address at which the child will be resident before the start of the new academic year in September 2024, providing the change of address is notified and evidence provided before the exemption deadline of 3 February 2025.
 However, own admission authority school’s arrangements may vary.

 Fraudulent or misleading claims relating to the home address of a particular child may lead to the withdrawal of the offer of a school place.